maxime-desroches/sph/README.md

 A window should then spawn.

 ## openCL (optional)
-if you want to use the kernel, you will need pyopencl.
+the kernel does not produce a good fluid, but if you want to run it, you will need pyopencl.
 Install it with
 ```
 pip install pyopencl
 ```